sam-white/sym-regression/README.md

 # sym-regression

-A symbolic regression program to find physical laws from experimental data.
+A symbolic regression program designed to find physical laws governing experimental data.
 The program can be configured by opening the interface.clj file in Gorilla REPL.

 ## License